Justice Park, Timișoara: History

-The park was built in the first decades after World War I. Its name comes from an old construction project in the area of the Palace of Justice, a project that was eventually abandoned.
+The park was built in the first decades after World War I. A first arrangement of the park is mentioned in 1934–1935, when many trees and shrubs were planted, but a small glade was maintained inside, giving the impression of a forest inside the city.
+Its name comes from an old construction project in the area of the Palace of Justice, a project that was eventually abandoned.

 In 1996, in the middle of the park, a monument was erected in memory of the people deported to Bărăgan between 1951–1956.
 Work of the architect Sorin Gavra, the monument was erected by the Association of Former Deportees in Bărăgan, at the time of the commemoration of 45 years since the deportations.

 In 2015, the park was modernized, being equipped with a photovoltaic lighting system and a camouflaged irrigation system.
 With the modernization of the park, the fence that surrounded it was demolished.
 Also, almost 110,000 bulbs of different floral varieties (tulips of different colors, snowdrops, forget-me-nots, pansies, hyacinths) and 60 trees and shrubs were planted, in addition to the existing birches.